dladowitz/coding-for-non-coders/readme.md

 ### 3. Git & Github
 * <a href="http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1" target="_blank">What is Git</a>
-	*  A version control and collaboration tool
+	* A version control tool
-	* "A foolish or worthless person" - Merriam Webster
+	* A collaboration tool
 * <a href="https://github.com/" target="_blank">What is GitHub</a>
 	* Storage / Backup
 	* Collaboration